Rock 'n' Roll History for

 August 23

-The Beatles begin recording "Your Mother Should Know" at Chappell Recording Studios in central London.
+The Beatles begin recording "Your Mother Should Know" at Chappell Recording Studios on Maddox Street in Mayfair, London.
 Because of scheduling conflicts, EMI Studios were unavailable.
-The song would be included on their upcoming album, "Magical Mystery Tour".
+The song would be included on the band's upcoming album, "Magical Mystery Tour".
+While in the studio, they was visited by their manager, Brian Epstein for the last time before his death on August 27th.

 1968 - ClassicBands.com